 To help in this process, our proprietary Odgers Berndtson LeaderFit® Model and Profile is designed to identify the leaders able to thrive in a world of disruption, complexity and uncertainty.
 We combine this with our deep knowledge gained from the market through our global executive search consulting.

-If you want to discuss these issues and how they affect your organization, or perhaps want advice on your own career trajectory, please get in touch.
+If you want to discuss these issues and how they affect your organisation, or perhaps want advice on your own career trajectory, please get in touch.